yatisht/usher/src/matUtils/README.md

 ### Specific Options

+**-d**: Save all output files to the target directory.
+Default is current directory.

 **-s**: Write a tsv listing all samples in the tree and their parsimony scores (terminal branch length).

 **-c**: Write a tsv listing all clades in the tree and their occurrence over nodes in the tree.

 **-m**: Write a tsv listing all mutations in the tree and their occurrence count.

+**-a**: Write a tsv listing all nodes in the tree which have zero branch length, no mutations, or are duplicates for quality checking.

+**-A**: Write all possible tables to tsv files with default names (samples.txt, clades.txt, etc).

 ## Annotate